top of page

 Lab News

-Cheng-Yu and Maria presented papers at Experimental Psychology Society Meeting in York.
-Anastasiya gave at Eye Tracking Conferences and Workshops at Newcastle.
-Maria and Kathy presented papers at Society for the Scientific Study of Reading in Copenhagen
+Cheng-Yu and Maria gave talks at the annual meeting of the Experimental Psychology Society in York, and Anastasiya presented at the Eye Tracking conference and workshop in Newcastle.
+Finally, Maria and Kathy gave talks at the 31st annual meeting of the Society for the Scientific Study of Reading in Copenhagen.
+Maria also spoke at the pre-conference workshop about the nuts and bolts of pre-registration and open materials.

 IMG_2907.jpg